-To access the rear floor storage compartment, push both levers on the floor cover towards the handle and pull up the cover by the handle.
+Depending on version, to access the rear floor storage compartment, push both levers on the floor cover towards the handle and pull up the cover by the handle.

-Hang the hook to the upper part of the tailgate opening.
+Where present, hang the hook to the upper part of the tailgate opening.